nugget/python-anthemav/README.md

 ## Requirements

-- Python 3.4 or 3.5 with asyncio
+- Python 3.4 or newer with asyncio
 - An Anthem MRX or AVM receiver or processor

 ## Known Issues

-- This has only been tested with an MRXx10 series receiver, although the Anthem protocol was largely unchanged from the MRXx00 series.
-It should work with the older units, but I'd appreciate feedback or pull requests if you encounter problems
+- This has only been tested with an MRXx20 series receiver, although the Anthem protocol was largely unchanged from the MRXx10 series.
+It should work with the older units, but I'd appreciate feedback or pull requests if you encounter problems.
+It will definitely not work with the original MRXx00 units or the D2v models.

 - Only Zone 1 is currently supported.
 If you have other zones configured, this library will not allow you to inspect or control them.
 This is not an